-Table 8: Evidence of space type
+Table 7: Evidence of space type

-Table 6.
-Evidence of space type Documentation Description Geo-tagged photographs A geo-tagged photograph of the outside of the premises12 Geo-tagged photographs clearly identifying each space type(s) upgraded.
-Professionally drafted The reflective ceiling plan or site plan must clearly show: reflective ceiling plan or professionally all space types contained within the whole floor area (also indicating area/s not being upgraded) drafted site plan • the specific space type(s) claimed (e.g. where common areas are upgraded in a BCA Class 2 building, the applicable lighting diagram(s) must clearly show the common areas).
+Documentation Description Geo-tagged photographs A geo-tagged photograph of the outside of the premises12 Geo-tagged photographs clearly identifying each space type(s) upgraded.
+Professionally drafted reflective ceiling plan or professionally drafted site plan The reflective ceiling plan or site plan must clearly show: all space types contained within the whole floor area (also indicating area/s not being upgraded) the specific space type(s) claimed (e.g. where common areas are upgraded in a BCA Class 2 building, the applicable lighting diagram(s) must clearly show the common areas).
 Each part of the building upgrade must be classified separately.
-However, where a part has a different purpose and is not more than 10 per cent of the floor area 13 of the storey 14 it is on, the classification applying to the major use may be applied to the whole storey.
+However, where a part has a different purpose and is not more than 10 per cent of the floor area13 of the storey14 it is on, the classification applying to the major use may be applied to the whole storey.
 This provision does not apply when the minor use is a laboratory or part of a class 2, 3 or 4 building.
 Please ensure that the percentage of floor area is reflected within the reflective ceiling plan or site plan as evidence for the use of the major classification.